WoutDev/StaffPlus/README.md

 # StaffPlus
 A very useful Bukkit plugin that contains various moderation tools.

-First written on July 10, 2015, so pardon me for any bad practices.
+This plugin was first written around July of 2015 and I cleaned up the code a lot just to upload this since I was inexperienced at the time I wrote it.
+I did not fully go through all of the code, so some of the code still may be a bit wonky here and there.

 For some reason, the code formatting was lost during upload so a lot of the code is not tabbed or spaced right.